kathyonu/apotomoing_sequencers/doc/README_for_method-to_textual.txt

 METHOD DESCRIPTION : String#to_textual

-The String#to_textual method will work on a one word entry, one line of data up to 250 characters long, one document of any length and any number of lines of meaning ending with the period, question mark, exclamation mark, \n, and other ways of determining the end of a line, returning its results with new line breaks as appropriate to the document.
+The String#to_textual method
+ will work on a one word entry, one line of data up to 250 characters long, one document of any length and any number of lines of meaning ending with the period, question mark, exclamation mark, \n, and other ways of determining the end of a line, returning its results with new line breaks as appropriate to the document.

 And, with the  fibering methods, as shared in app/lib/textual-fibering-methods.rb, we can process one file as input and change the data with the fiber, and put the results into another file.

 And, using ARGS, we could process an entire directory of files.
 I have not written that method yet.

 All methods in texutal-fibering-methods.rb are geared towards getting data ready to enter into our database when our app is fully functioning.
-We currently have 50,000,000 processed and ready to enter.
+We currently have 50,000,000 lines processed and ready to enter.

 EXAMPLE in the console :